-If you are taking off on a RTW adventure, then you are probably going to want to keep in touch with family and friends back home.
-Long gone are the days when a long term traveler heads out on the open road only to be heard from sporadically when he or she purchases a calling card and hunkers down in a phone booth to call home once ever few months.
-Staying connected has its obvious pros and cons, but by and large, it’s quite nice to be able to keep in touch with what’s going on back home.
+If you are taking off on a long-term adventure, then you are probably going to want to keep in touch – both with family and friends back home and all those new friends you meet at home.
+Long gone are the days when a long-term traveler heads out on the open road only to be heard from sporadically when he or she purchases a calling card and hunkers down in a phone booth to call home once ever few months.
+Staying connected has its obvious pros and cons, but by and large, it’s quite nice to be able to keep in touch.

-Whether it’s being able to update mom and dad and keep them comfortable and knowing your safe and sound, keeping up with your favorite football or baseball team back home, or being able to see and talk to little nieces, nephews, and children of friends and family,the pros definitely outweigh the cons when it comes to our societies’ connectedness.
+Whether it’s being able to update mom and dad and grandma and grandpa and keep them comfortable and knowing your safe and sound, keeping up with your favorite sports team back home, being able to see and talk to little nieces, nephews, and children of friends and family,or staying in touch with all the new friends you meet on your trip, the pros definitely outweigh the cons when it comes to our societies’ connectedness.

 You don’t even have to bring your own computer with you these days in order to stay connected.
 There are plenty of internet cafes in nearly every city in the world (you can even hop online after day 1 of hiking the Inca Trail), and most hotels and hostels around the world have computer stations of some kind to get online and check email, write a blog post, upload pictures to Facebook, or make a quick Skype call back home.
 If you bring your own laptop, netbook, iPad, or cell phone, things are even easier.

 The following resources all help you stay connected while on the road.
 How much you do so is up to each traveler.
 We understand that many take a trip like this to be able to unplug and get away from the chaos that is the daily, working life of most of the world’s citizens.
-But after that first month or two on the road, you may start to feel a little homesick or get a bout of travel burnout, so be sure you know of all the ways to keep in touch with loved ones back home.
+But after that first month or two on the road, you may start to feel a little homesick or get a bout of travel burnout, so be sure you know of all the ways to keep in touch.
+For traveling families, you may want to educate yourself about all the available options before telling the family – that way you can you show the concerned grandparents all the ways you can stay in touch while gone.

 If this was written 5-10 years ago, email would probably top the list of ways to keep in touch with everyone, and it is still a good way.
 Sending out mass emails to everyone you know keeping them up to speed with your epic trip is still done, but it’s just there are now better, easier, and more efficient ways of staying in touch.